PaulKinlan/paul.kinlan.me/content/2016-10-14-waiting-for-an-element-to-be-created.markdown

-Now combining in the [`monitorEvents`](/monitoring-all-events-on-an-element) function from my previous post, I can now set a breakpoint early in the lifecycle of a page (because scripts in the head block) and set up a `waitForElement` call that can now start logging all the events that are firing on that element.
+Now combining in the [`monitorEvents`](/monitoring-all-events-on-an-element) function from my previous post, I can now set a breakpoint early in the life-cycle of a page (because scripts in the head block) and set up a `waitForElement` call that can now start logging all the events that are firing on that element.